 4 Reasons To Share Company Content On Your Personal LinkedIn

-Anyone working at a recruitment company in 2022 will know that LinkedIn is an absolutely essential part of your job description.
+Anyone working within the B2B world in 2023 will know that LinkedIn is an absolutely essential part of your job description.
 Not just having a LinkedIn profile, but knowing how to use it.
-Engaging with your network, sharing content, commenting on other people’s posts and searching for candidates and clients – the list of benefits of LinkedIn for recruiters is endless.
+Engaging with your network, sharing content, commenting on other people’s posts and searching for prospects – the list of benefits of LinkedIn is endless.

 With that being said, the question is often asked – is it best to share content on your company page, or your personal LinkedIn?

 Our answer is, and always will be – your personal brand on LinkedIn will always be the most effective.

 Let us explain why.

 We aren’t saying you need to completely write off your company page, but your audience are far more likely to engage with a post from a person as opposed to an organisation.

 One option is, if your company page is still being managed and content is being shared on there regularly, you can share these posts directly to your personal account along with your own comments in the caption.

 However, you’re far more likely to receive engagement in the form of likes, comments and shares if you post content directly from your personal LinkedIn.
 Especially if you ask for feedback in the caption.
 Why?
 Because people buy from people.
 Your connections will prefer to strike up a conversation with a person, as opposed to shouting into the abyss that is the comment section on a company page post.

 The big ticket item is this: you can connect with far more people on LinkedIn by individually connecting with them, than you can by trying to get people to follow your company page.